wwuoti/blog/src/posts/blog/music_ci.md

 With a lot of time wasted, there has to be a better option.

-## Just render locally
+## Just do it locally

-If you want to get your tracks rendered **exactly** the way you would get them on your local machine, the best way is to render them on the **same machine** as you produce your music on.
+If you want to get your songs rendered **exactly** the way you would get them on your local machine, the best way is to render them on the **same machine** as you produce your music on.

 Okay, so how to accomplish then?
 The rendering process still takes ~15 min and all of your CPU.